 June: This sporting event promotes health, physical wellbeing and sporting skills.
 The host school develops a programme to encourage and showcase team skills and a variety of sporting skills.
 Typically, some of the sports featured are connected to local traditions or environment, and teams are often mixed between schools.

 November: Students aged 5 to 18 take part and submit entries linked to a theme associated with the United Nations Sustainable Development Goals.
-Genres include: painting, sculpture, photography, English poetry and English narrative.
+Genres include: painting, peforming arts, photography, English poetry and English narrative.